leventarican/cookbook-android/fundamentals/refresh/README.md

 ## troubleshooting
 * sometimes the design view does not represent the correct view. just run the app in order to see the real view.
-* data-binding: if you receive the following error `Caused by: java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException` and use Java 11 then mind that `java.xml.bind` is no more supported in Java 11.
+* data-binding: if you receive the following error `Caused by: java.lang.NoClassDefFoundError: javax/xml/bind/JAXBException` and use Java 11 then mind that `java.xml.bind` is no more supported in Java 11. or just use Java 8.